Every New Year brings a fresh start. We can clean the slate, set new goals, and focus on new tasks. So what are your business New Year’s resolutions?

 Customer Forms and Inputs

 If you have contact forms that customers can fill out that automatically feed your CRM, it’s important that you take a good, hard look at these forms.
 What information are you asking customers for?
-Do the fields have proper validation in place to make sure that you are sending clean, standardized data?
+Do the fields have proper validation in place to ensure that you send clean, standardized data?

 Customer inputs are one of the most common sources of low-quality data, but you can do a lot to improve the data quality through these channels by installing proper form validation and identifying other customer-facing data collection improvements.

-Install deep validation in the forms that you use to enter data into your CRM internally as well.
-Make sure that you are providing clear directions for each field, and have processes in place for searching for and identifying duplicates before entering or importing new data into your CRM.
+Install deep validation in the forms you use to enter data into your CRM internally.
+Ensure that you provide clear directions for each field and have processes in place for searching for and identifying duplicates before entering or importing new data into your CRM.

 Staff Training and Education

-Last but definitely not least, you need to make sure that you have the proper staff training and ongoing education processes in place for handling data and customer data management.
-When your staff understands the importance of clean data, they’ll be much more likely to handle data with care and take steps toward cleaning data before importing it.
+Last but definitely not least, you need to ensure that you have the proper staff training and ongoing education processes for handling data and customer data management.
+When your staff understands the importance of clean data, they’ll be much more likely to handle it carefully and take steps toward cleaning it before importing it.

 Providing your staff with content on why clean data is so important can give you simple ways to keep the issue top-of-mind and allow your employees to return to learn more whenever they’d like.

-Your customer data management plan should include outlines for the different types of training and supplemental content that you plan to provide.
+Your customer data management plan should include outlines for the different training types and supplemental content you plan to provide.
 Even if it’s just a short meeting that discusses the key points, you can make sure that your team has data quality on their minds.

 5. Consistently Work Toward Better Customer Data

-As you put together your 2020 customer data management plan, know that quality data comes from a continuous effort to improve, and not from a single data cleaning.
+As you put together your customer data management plan, know that quality data comes from a continuous effort to improve and not from a single data cleaning.